 Swedish limpa bread was originally made from the fermented brewer’s wort produced in beer-making.
 It uses rye flour as well as all-purpose flour.

-This moist, Icelandic dark rye bread (rugbrauð) is leavened with baking powder, not yeast, and gets its dark color and sweetness from molasses.
+This moist, Icelandic dark rye bread (rugbrauð) known as Icelandic thunder bread is leavened with baking powder, not yeast, and gets its dark color and sweetness from molasses.
 In Iceland, it's cooked by placing pots in the geothermal springs.
 You can use a tin can or tented ramekin for steaming in a slow cooker.